jaspock/me/docs/materials/transformers/en/attention.md

 Subsection 9.7.3
 {: .section}

-Until now, we’ve presented as a positive feature the fact that the matrices used in each layer are the same for all input tokens (knowing, of course, that if there’s more than one head, these matrices are different).
+Until now, we have presented as a positive feature the fact that the matrices used in each layer are the same for all input tokens (knowing, of course, that if there is more than one head, these matrices are different).
 This reduces the number of parameters compared to, for instance, a feedforward network, which would require different parameters for each input token, likely necessitating a small token window at each step.
 However, this poses a problem since (ensure you understand why) the same embeddings would be computed for sentences like "Dog bites man" and "Man bites dog."
-Nevertheless, it’s easy to deduce that the role and semantic properties of each word differ significantly in both sentences.
+Nevertheless, it is easy to deduce that the role and semantic properties of each word differ significantly in both sentences.
 Therefore, before the first layer, a *positional embedding* vector is added to each token’s non-contextual embedding.
 Ideally, these positional embeddings meet several criteria:

 - They do not repeat in different positions.
 - They are more similar for tokens in closer positions.